-Our history
+Our History

 After a public meeting at the Royal Albert Hall in June 1872, the founders launched The Girls’ Public Day School Company, selling shares to raise the funds to open girls’ schools.
 In January 1873 the first school opened in Chelsea, with many more to follow.
 The founders wanted a GDST education to be accessible to able girls, whatever their background, and offered scholarships from the outset.
-This principle is still fundamental to the GDST today and we provide financial assistance to approximately 1,100 girls every year.
+This principle is still fundamental to the GDST today and we provide financial assistance (means-tested bursaries) to approximately 1,100 girls every year.

 One of the founders, Maria Grey, went on to be a campaigner for votes for women.
 And a number of GDST girls grew up to be active in the Suffragist and Suffragette movements.

-The GDST Difference
+The GDST Spirit

 Find a